simsta1/LandscapeGAN/README.md

-This repository is for the implementation of GAN which is able to sample Landscape Images from a random noise vector.
+This repository is for the implementation of GAN (adapted DCGAN), which is able to sample Landscape Images from a random noise vector.

 ## Documentation